A Decade Later, AT&T Stadium Still Represents the Future of the NFL

 “HKS took the vision of the Jones family and turned it into something, very, very special that I don’t think will ever be duplicated,” he said.
 “It’s one of a kind.”

 Such accolades may have been difficult to foresee when HKS initially sought the Cowboys project.
 At the time, the firm had no NFL portfolio, although it had designed American Airlines Center in Dallas for hockey and basketball and Miller Park for baseball’s Milwaukee Brewers.
-HKS was, however, seeking to win the contract for Lucas Oil Stadium in Indianapolis at the same time they were pitching the Cowboys – a point that actually worked in HKS’ favor, Trubey said.
+HKS was, however, seeking to win the contract for Lucas Oil Stadium in Indianapolis at the same time they were pitching the Cowboys – a point that actually worked in HKS’ favor.

 Jerry Jones saw the Cowboys as an international brand and needed a stadium that clearly embodied that.
+But that didn’t mean walking completely away from signature elements of what made the Cowboys stand out.

 It was typical HKS work – giving the client what they asked for, while still making the structure unique.
 Lucas Oil Stadium opened in 2008 becoming HKS’ first NFL foray and combined with the debut of AT&T Stadium a year later, the stadiums served as sort of twin fathers of the next generation of NFL playing arenas.
-Both new structures boldly brandished the idea that a team’s home should be its own unique calling card, both for the team and for the surrounding community.
+Both new structures boldly brandished the idea that a team’s home stadium should be its own unique calling card, both for the team and for the surrounding community.

 That’s what the Minnesota Vikings were looking for when they needed to build a new stadium.
 They wanted their new place to have an outdoor look and feel to it, an obviously difficult challenge in frigid Minnesota.
 HKS designers came up with a unique single-ridge slanted roof (symbolic of the region’s historic Nordic past) and decided to use a clear material called ETFE to let in the sunlight through the roof.

 In addition to the 72,000-seat stadium, a 6,000-seat performance center, 2.5-acre outdoor entertainment plaza are all covered by a monumental transparent roof.
 A nearly 300-acre mixed-used development surrounds the stadium and includes office buildings, restaurants, residential spaces, hotels and parks.
-The project will be the largest and most extensive entertainment venue acting as a catalyst for the surrounding master planned development.

 An Eternal Legacy